 - Bit 18-33: row selection.

-As noted in the following post, the memory controller does not address the chip and returns 8 bytes even if the CPU requests a single byte.
+As noted in the another post, the memory controller does not address the chip and returns 8 bytes even if the CPU requests a single byte.
 The CPU uses the 3 LSB bits of the address to select the right bits.

 In the rest of this post, we will assume the physical mapping presented above.